Barometers nudge lower; breadth negative

-Foreign portfolio investors (FPIs) bought shares worth Rs 442.17 crore, while domestic institutional investors (DIIs) were net buyers to the tune of Rs 1,465.86 crore in the Indian equity market on 17 November 2025, provisional data showed.
+Foreign portfolio investors (FPIs) sold shares worth Rs 728.82 crore, while domestic institutional investors (DIIs) were net buyers to the tune of Rs 6,156.83 crore in the Indian equity market on 18 November 2025, provisional data showed.

 Stocks in Spotlight: